 By now, you should have a sound understanding of the differences between microservices and APIs.
 However, some enterprises often misinterpret them as the same thing.
 Below are some common fallacies surrounding Microservice & API:

 Fallacy 1: Microservices and APIs are the same -APIs determine how software components should interact, whereas microservices are a unique architectural approach that provides an efficient and scalable way to implement services.

 Fallacy 2: Microservices: A-one-size-fits-all solution -It’s a common misunderstanding that microservices suit every application.
 When applying microservice architecture, one should use this application based on a specific technology and business strategies.
 Not every application in an enterprise environment is a fit for microservice architecture.

 Fallacy 3: Microservices is the execution of an API -This seems to be a heated one.
 Microservice architecture is the way you build your solution, whereas APIs are what your consumers see.
 Therefore, microservices are not the only way to implement an API.
 Similarly, not all microservices use APIs.

-Learn about our Legacy Application Modernization Services and related content.
+Know about our Legacy Application Modernization Services & drop in your questions